 \subsection{Related Work}

-As the security in cryptographic devices and implementations has always been a top priority, how to prevent side-channel attacks on these devices is an important question for system designers.
-As we mentioned, the effectiveness of side-channel attacks is based on the fact that the physical leakage traces are dependent on the secret.
-Hence, breaking this dependency is an intuitive way to counter side-channel attacks.
-There are two methods that have been discussed in the literature:~Masking~\cite{prouff2013masking}, and random noise generation~\cite{protect2000shamir}.
+The effectiveness of SCAs is based on the fact that the physical leakage traces are correlated to the secret used in computation.
+Hence, breaking this correlation is an intuitive approach to counter SCAs.
+There are two main methods that have been discussed in the literature:~Masking~\cite{prouff2013masking}, and random noise generation~\cite{protect2000shamir}.

 Masking acts directly at the algorithmic level of the cryptographic implementation.
 The principle of this technique is to randomly split the secret into {multiple}~(for example $d+1$) \emph{shares}, where any $d$ shares can not reveal the sensitive information.
-The authors in~\cite{prouff2013masking} proved that, given the leakage on each share, the bias of the secret decreases exponentially with the order of $d$.
-Recent research on code-based Masking~\cite{poussier2018masking} further enhances the side-channel security.
-However, although masking is shown to be an effective countermeasure to side-channel attacks, it requires a complete re-design or reconstruction of the cryptographic implementation, such as the masked S-Box in AES Masking~\cite{thomas2016masking}, which is quite invasive to the design process.
-The redesign of the algorithmic modules is costly and excludes the possibility of directly using current standard IP blocks.
+In~\cite{prouff2013masking}, it was proved that given the leakage on each share, the bias of the secret decreases exponentially with the order of $d$.
+Although masking is shown to be an effective countermeasure to against SCAs, it requires a complete reconstruction of the cryptographic algorithm, such as the masked S-Box in AES Masking~\cite{thomas2016masking}, which is costly to implement, and impeding the direct usage of standard IP blocks.